priscilaandreani/priscilaandreani/README.md

 </a>

 ## Hey, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Priscila and I'm a product designer and front-end developer. <br />
+My name is Priscila and I'm a digital product designer and front-end developer. <br />
 I'm from Brasil, living in São Paulo and currently working at [B2W Digital](https://ri.b2w.digital/).

 <br />

-<p>Here you can see some of my projects, and some of my lessons. <br />
+<p>Here you can see some of my projects and some of my lessons. <br />
 Keep learning! 🚀 </p>